-201. Film History I: 1895-1945
+201. Film History I: 1895-1950

-An exploration of the international history of film from its invention through the silent era, the rise of Hollywood, and the development of sound to the end of World War II.
+An exploration of the international history of film from its invention through the silent era, the rise of Hollywood, and the development of sound to 1950.
 The course focuses on major directors, technological developments, and the surrounding social, cultural, and commercial contexts from which film emerged.
 Screenings will include works from Hollywood, international cinema, documentary, and the avant-garde.
 Attendance at weekly screenings is required.

 202, 204.
-Film History II: 1945-Present
+Film History II: 1950-Present

-An exploration of the international history of film from the end of the War through important European developments (for example, the French New Wave, Italian Neo-Realism, and New German Cinema) and dramatic changes in production and viewing in the United States (through the Sixties and Seventies) to recent emergence of strong national and regional cinemas in countries all over the world.
+An exploration of the international history of film from the end of the War through important European developments (for example, the French New Wave, Italian Neo-Realism, and New German Cinema) and dramatic changes in production and viewing in the United States (through the Sixties and Seventies), as well as the recent emergence of strong national and regional cinemas in countries all over the world.
 The course focuses on major directors, technological developments, and the surrounding social, cultural, and commercial contexts within which film continues to flourish.
-Screenings will include works from Hollywood, international cinema, documentary, and the avant-garde.
-In addition to the historical survey, the course provides further training in film and textual analysis with a special emphasis on writing.
+Screenings will include works from Hollywood, international cinema, and the avant-garde.
+In addition to the historical survey, the course provides further training in film and textual analysis with an emphasis on writing and an introduction to film theory.
 Attendance at weekly screenings is required.